 Clear Partial Memory in Outlook

-Step 5- When you open the Mailbox Cleanup window, you'll find several methods available to clear space from your mailbox.
-Let's guide you through each of these options and how to use them effectively.
+Step 5- A new window for Mailbox Cleanup opens.
+Now, you can use various methods available in this window to clear space from your mailbox.
+Let us take you through each of the options and how to implement them.

 A new window for Mailbox Cleanup opens